-CSA Coordinator - Monitors own work to ensure it is being done properly; complying with internal /external policies and procedures, correct errors identified, detect and communicate problems with existing policies and procedures; and report changes in their immediate internal and external environments
+Examples of Monitoring Activities

-Family Assessment and Planning Team (FAPT) - Monitoring focus should be on ensuring that control activities are functioning properly; the families being served are accomplishing goals; communication is open and sufficient; and risks and opportunities are identified and properly addressed.
-The FAPT is responsible for assessing the strengths and needs of troubled youths and families who are approved for referral to the team and identify and determine the complement of services required to meet these unique needs.
+CSA Coordinator FAPT CPMT

-Community Policy and Management Team (CPMT) - Monitoring responsibilities should cover the review of how well controls are functioning fiscally and programmatically for the local CSA program.
+Monitors own work to ensure it is being done properly; complying with internal /external policies and procedures, correct errors identified, detect and communicate problems with existing policies and procedures; and report changes in their immediate internal and external environments Monitoring focus should be on ensuring that control activities are functioning properly; the families being served are accomplishing goals; communication is open and sufficient; and risks and opportunities are identified and properly addressed.
+Monitoring responsibilities should cover the review of how well controls are functioning fiscally and programmatically for the local CSA program.
 Therefore, the CPMT shall manage the cooperative effort in each community to better serve the needs of troubled and at-risk youths and their families and to maximize the use of state and community resources.